johannesugb/johannesugb.github.io/_posts/wip 2026-03-23-mesh-shaders-for-everything.md

 _Table 2: Performance comparisons of a hardware tessellation-based implementation and its mesh shading-based counterpart.
 Both approaches subdivide the input terrain to rasterize over 20 million triangles, measured on an RTX 4060 Ti._

-The results indicate a ~21% performance advantage for traditional hardware tessellation.
-This trend is even more pronounced in our own work on Fast Rendering of Parametric Objects on Modern GPUs, where an initial mesh shading–based reimplementation of a tessellation pipeline resulted in a 76% performance regression.
-Achieving a competitive implementation remains nontrivial: although mesh pipelines expose flexible, compute-like stages, data exchange between task and mesh shaders introduces additional complexity.

 The performance results in _Table 2_ indicate a **~21% performance advantage** for traditional hardware tessellation.
 The difference is even bigger in favor of hardware tessellation in one of our own research projects: I've created a mesh shading-based alternative tessellation implementation to replace the hardware tessellation-based implementation of our paper [Fast Rendering of Parametric Objects on Modern GPUs](https://johannesugb.github.io/gpu-programming/fast-rendering-of-parametric-objects-on-modern-gpus/), which resulted in a 76% performance regression.
 Achieving a competitive implementation remains nontrivial: although mesh pipelines expose flexible, compute-like stages, data exchange between task and mesh shaders introduces additional complexity.